Many of the best business phone systems remain to be an

 systems in house.

-FortiVoice part of Fortinet, would represent an
+FortiVoice, part of Fortinet, represents an

-attractive choice for many companies,
+attractive choice for many companies.

-especially those that at present use their
+Specifically those that at present use their

 first-rate security devices.
 And Allworx delivers an advanced IP system

-offer
+also offer

 solutions into the future, ensuring product certainty.